How to Pick a CNA Program near Whittier 28789

-The Role of a Certified Nursing Assistant
+The Job of a CNA

-- Providing basic care to patients
+- Providing basic services to patients

-- Checking patient’s vital signs
+- Measuring patient’s vital signs

-- Maintaining a record of patient’s health status
+- Keeping a record of patient’s health status

-- Bathing and dressing patients
+- Cleaning and dressing patients

 - Serving and aiding patients with meals